candy-lang/candy/language.md

 ## Functions

-Functions can either be defined using closure literals or by writing them as parameterized variables with arguments in front of the `=`.
+Functions can either be defined using closure literals or by writing them as parameterized variables with arguments in front of the `=` or `:=`.
 Both representations are equivalent with respect to what they do during runtime.

 ```candy